mgolla1623/valentines-web/README.md

 ```

 ### **5. View the Site**
 After running the command above, a local website should open in your browser.
-Click on it and see what I made for you! 💖
+Click on it and see what pops up!

 ---

 Hopefully, this works!!
-AHHHHH 🎉 Let me know if you run into any issues. 😅